 What Does Form W-4 Include?

-The boxes and steps in the 2020 Form W-4 are markedly different than they were on the 2019 version, but this one really is much easier to complete.
+The boxes and steps on the 2022 Form W-4 are markedly different than they were on the 2019 version, but this one really is much easier to complete.
 You're basically just answering a series of questions and following step-by-step instructions.

-The 2020 form spans several pages, including instructions and worksheets.
+The 2020 form spans several pages, but these pages include instructions and worksheets.
 You'll find the actual form, the Employee's Withholding Certificate, on the first page.
 Important instructions for using the form appear on the second page, followed by two worksheets and some income charts to help you along with your calculations.

 Complete the first worksheet if you hold down multiple jobs, or if you and your spouse both work.
 The second worksheet asks for information as to whether you'll be itemizing on your tax return or claiming the standard deduction for your filing status.